katzer/alpinepass/README.md

 -p Include passwords in the output.

--pr Format the output for better readability.
+-r Format the output for better readability.

 -s Show the output in the console.
 An output file will not be written.